michaelrommel/articles/create/2025-09-28-wezterm-tab-info.md

 1. if we are running a terminal multiplexer in the tab, we would only ever see the name of the multiplexer
-1. under WSL we would ever see the name `wslhost.exe`
+1. under WSL we would always see the name `wslhost.exe`

 That is not very helpful.
 So we have to turn to the shell's configuration again and the `tmux` config.